A reader needs help getting his paycheck and his life back. Our guest expert Steve Rhode has the solution.

 The debt problem created by payday loans surrounds the granting of multiple payday loans or rolling old loans into new ones.
 It does not break a cycle of debt but instead makes it worse.
 The federal government and some states have suggested practices that would prevent this sort of business practice.
 For example, a 60-day cooling-off period between loans or a national database of payday loans so lender could know who has an open loan at the moment and not grant another.

-In general, the folks I’ve seen with multiple payday loans (who are losing their paycheck and falling behind on everything else) need to step back and look at the bigger picture.
+In general, the folks I’ve seen with multiple payday loans (who are losing their paycheck and falling behind on everything else) need to take a step back and look at this situation with a wider lens.
+While you’re currently reacting to the payday loan issue; and the paycheck hassle it is creating for you — it’s just a sign.
+You probably have bigger financial problems brewing.

 Quite frankly, often the least expensive and fastest way to get back onto a solid financial footing is to consider a fresh start and eliminate all of the debt through what is often the least expensive legal option: a consumer bankruptcy.